If you’ve been around for as long as I have, chances are you’ve owned a Subaru or two. In my case, it’s the latter.

 I’d argue the 2.0i-S is the Hybrid’s closest rival, especially as it gets more equipment and a larger petrol tank.
 There are one or two alternatives from outside the Subaru stable, even though it’s not comparing apples with apples.

-Notwithstanding the technology play with hybrid power, there are bound to be buyers who will likely price match with the latest and greatest small SUVs such as the all-new Kia Seltos Sport+ for $35,690 before on-roads with its 1.6-litre turbo-four making a healthy 130kW of power and 265Nm of torque.
+Notwithstanding the technology play with hybrid power, there are bound to be buyers who will likely price match with the latest and greatest small SUVs such as the Kia Seltos Sport+ with its 1.6-litre turbo-four making a healthy 130kW of power and 265Nm of torque.

 There are plenty of others, too.
 This is one of busiest segments in the automotive landscape, with competitors such as the big-selling Nissan Qashqai, Honda HR-V, Mazda CX-3, and Mitsubishi ASX to name just a small number of no fewer than 30 makes and models vying for market share.